 Digestibility of phytate-P can be improved by using enzyme technology, such as phytase, to break down phytic acid, providing economic and environmental benefits for both the feed producers and farmers.
 For example, our phytase HiPhorius™ improves phosphorus digestibility and can significantly reduce phosphorus emission in the water by up to 83% in sea bream, 80% in tilapia and 77% in sea bass.

 21 March 2023

-He holds a veterinary degree obtained at University of Milan, MSc in Aquatic Veterinary Studies at Stirling University and PhD in veterinary medicine at Ghent University.
+He holds a veterinary degree obtained at the University of Milan, MSc in Aquatic Veterinary Studies at Stirling University, and a PhD in veterinary medicine at Ghent University.